unsw-se2021/Hare/Deliverable_1_Documentation/Problem_Statements/Problem_Statements.md

 # Problem Statement(s)

 ```
-1. A consumer has no immediate way to find more about the effects or
+1. Consumers have no immediate, and accessible way to find out about
-health implications resulting from consumption of a specific product
-when or after making a purchase.
+ingredients in a product while or after shopping.

-2. A consumer cannot easily verify marketing claims about the health
+2. Consumers cannot quickly verify the health benefits/implications
-implications of a products' ingredients when shopping or reviewing it.
+of certain ingredients included in a product while shopping easily.

-3. A consumer cannot quickly compare two or more products' ingredients
-when shopping to make a purchase.

-4. Consumers with allergies do not have a fast and efficient way to use
+3. Consumers must manually type ingredients on product packaging
+to search for information about them online, repeating for each other
+substance.

+4. There is not an easy way to compare the types of ingredients
+in two packaged products without manual entry and comparison.

+5. Travellers or consumers shopping for packaged products in another
+language don't have an easy way to translate the ingredient's list.

-a mobile device to check if a product contains allergens or traces of
+6. Consumers may find it difficult to determine if a product contains
-substances they may react to.

-5. ???

-6. ???

-7. ???

-8. ???
+allergens or substances they might not be able to consume if product
+packaging is not clear.

+7. Finding synonyms for ingreidents' names on product packaging is
+not intuitive and easy while shopping or reviewing items.

+8. Consumers don't have a way of categorizing and sorting ingredients
+in packaged products automatically so that they can intuitively
+review what they are purchasing.

+9. ??
 ```